 - Piggy-back loans

-You may finance your down payment through a second mortgage that closes with the first.
-Generally the first mortgage covers 80% of the purchase price and the "piggyback" funds 10%.
-The borrower covers the remaining 10%, instead of needing to put together the typical 20% down payment.
+You may fund your down payment with a second mortgage that closes with the first.
+In most cases the first mortgage is for 80% of the cost of the home and the "piggyback" is for 10%.
+The borrower pays the remaining 10%, instead of putting the typical 20% down payment.

 - Carry-Back loans

-In a "carry back" agreement, the seller agrees to loan you part of his home equity to assist you with your down payment money.
-The buyer funds most of the purchase price through a traditional mortgage program and borrows the remainder from the seller.
-Usually this type of second mortgage has a higher rate of interest.
+In a "carry back" situation, the seller commits to lend you a piece of his home equity to assist you with your down payment money.
+In this scenario, you would finance the largest portion of the purchase price with a traditional lending institution and borrow the remaining amount from the seller.
+Usually you'll pay a slightly higher rate with the loan financed by the seller.

 The satisfaction will be the same, no matter how you manage to come up with the down payment.
 Your brand new home will be your reward!